Innovation By Design Awards Official Rules

-ELIGIBILITY: The Fast Company 2018 Innovation By Design Awards Competition (the “Competition”) is open to all organizations and individuals involved in designing a product or service that was made public or came to market between May 1, 2016, and May 1, 2018.
+ELIGIBILITY: The Fast Company 2013 Innovation by Design Awards Competition (the “Competition”) is open to all organizations and individuals involved in designing a product or service that was made public or came to market between May 1, 2012 and May 1, 2013.
 Entries do not, however, need to have been designed during that time period.

 Unacceptable Material